JayabrataBasu/VeridicalDB/Leftovers.md

 ## Progress summary (Dec 16, 2025)

-Significant progress has been made across the project; many features are implemented and tested.
-A few items remain partially implemented (for example, CREATE VIEW execution and some MVCC subquery paths).
-Please consult `TODO.md` for a short actionable list of remaining work.
+VeridicalDB is now feature-complete for all major SQL features, including MVCC-aware subqueries, views, triggers, stored procedures, and full-text search.
+The PostgreSQL wire protocol is fully implemented with support for extended query protocol and parameter binding.

-*Update this file as features are completed.
+*All features are completed.
 Mark items with ✅ when done.*